Thires/AestheneSolver/README.md

 # Run it
 python AestheneSolver.py

-or use and double click AestheneSolver.pyw to open run with no console
+Can also use AestheneSolver.pyw to run with no console by clicking it

 ![image](https://github.com/user-attachments/assets/deb42f3c-707e-4e35-a3b5-39693db98a74)